 In short, focus on always having an outcome.

-PS Did you know the ‘business’ come from an old English word ‘bisignis’ from 300 years ago.
-That word means ‘anxiety’ and is now associated with the term busyness.
-Don’t be anxious; be focused on your business outcomes.
+PS Did you know the word ‘business’ comes from the old English word ‘bisignis’ originating more than 300 years ago.
+This word actually means ‘anxiety’ and is now associated with the term busyness.
+Don’t be anxious; be focused on your business purpose and producing great business outcomes.

 Last updated: 26 August 2021